pboxx/FVModSync/README.md

 Notes for modders
 --
-* CVS files should only include records that you have edited -- no unchanged game content
+* CSV files should only include records that you have edited -- no unchanged game content
-* Leave the header intact in CVS files; FVModSync will ignore the first line
+* Leave the header intact in CSV files; FVModSync will ignore the first line
-* When you have custom scripts, include a /scripts/include.lua listing only your scripts; those entries will be added to (Game Folder)/scripts/include.lua
+* When you have custom scripts, include a /scripts/include.lua snippet listing only your scripts; those entries will be added to (Game Folder)/scripts/include.lua
 * Mods should be distributed in a folder that is equivalent to the game root folder, using the same directory structure as the game.
 (Mod Folder)/mods/coolmod/cfg/funky/things.csv will be copied to (Game Folder)/cfg/funky/things.csv, for example.
 * FVModSync sorts all modded files alphanumerically (culture independent) before it starts to copy; the sorting incudes the entire file path from the mod root folder downwards (mod root folder = the one that you distribute, like "pbox_nicemod").
 This means the load order is predictable and can be used to deliberately override things (the last mod that loads will override the rest); be aware though that users may change the name of your root folder.
+* FVModSync will ignore any .txt/.TXT files it finds in mod folders, so you can include readme files and the like as .txt

 Known Issues